productive-codebases/build-variants/README.md

   // Define a 'private' property for font variants.
   // This is an array, meaning that you can apply several values at once.
   _font?: Array<'default' | 'bold' | 'italic'>,

+  // Define a 'private' property for a disabled state that is a boolean _disabled?: boolean

   type?: 'default' | 'primary' | 'secondary'
 }